DAMcraft/damcraft.de/blog_posts/doublecounter-is-violating-your-privacy.md

   bans, kicks, or other moderation actions.

 These tools have massive privacy issues, which we'll discuss in detail later.
+They basically turn the private data that DoubleCounter collect into publicly searchable information, effectively doxing tools.

 ### "All data is automatically processed, encrypted, and never viewed by humans.
 We do not sell or share your data".
 This is the promise made in the very first paragraph of their privacy policy[^privacy-policy], the policy under